 As before, the show is entirely taken over with a winning performance from Chloe Grace Moretz.
 She has the most substantial character arc, even gets to discover glimmerings of sexual desire.
 The most fun scenes are those where her guardian Morris Chestnut decides that she should be made over into a normal teenage girl and introduces her to a cliquey group.
 This comes with some deliciously sardonic lines – “I’d rather by waterboarded than listen to Justin Bieber.”
 The arc that she undergoes here is not unakin to the one that Christina Ricci’s Wednesday was put through in Addams Family Values (1993) and the amusing horrors of seeing her being forced to conform – the scene where she delivers a biting riposte to the head bitch and then gets her comeuppance with the ‘Sick Stick’ is a side-splitting show capper.

-Jeff Wadlow subsequently went on to make the non-genre True Memoirs of an International Assassin (2016) and the horror film Truth or Dare (2018).
+Jeff Wadlow subsequently went on to make the non-genre True Memoirs of an International Assassin (2016), Truth or Dare (2018), which has a similar premise to Cry Wolf of a deadly game that conjures demonic forces, and the film remake of tv’s Fantasy Island (2020).
+Wadlow also wrote the script for the Vin Diesel action film Bloodshot (2020).
 He has also acted as a producer on the tv series’ Bates Motel (2013-7) and The Strain (2014-7).

 (Nominee for Best Adapted Screenplay, Nominee for Best Actress (Chloe Grace Moretz) at this site’s Best of 2013 Awards).